Appeals court blocks Alabama execution of Muslim inmate

 - Federal prosecutors subpoena Trump's inaugural committee

+Alabama allows inmates to visit with their spiritual adviser before an execution, and they can have the adviser witness the execution from a room adjoining the execution chamber.

+A Christian chaplain who works for the prison typically stays in the execution chamber, but Ray objected and asked for a Muslim cleric to be present.

-The state agreed with Ray’s request that no chaplain be present, but cited security reasons for why it would not allow an imam in the chamber.
+The state agreed to remove the prison chaplain from the chamber but cited security reasons for why it would not allow an imam in the room.

-Ray was convicted in the 1995 fatal stabbing of 15-year-old Tiffany Harville.
+Ray was convicted in the fatal stabbing of a 15-year-old Tiffany Harville.
+Harville disappeared from her Selma home in July 1995.
+Her decomposing body was found in a field a month later.